oloapinivad/ECmean4/docs/sphinx/source/installation.rst

 ------------

 The required packages are listed in ``environment.yml`` and in ``pyproject.toml``.
-A secondary environment available in  ``ecmean/utils/dev_environment.yml`` can be used for development.
+A secondary environment available in  ``dev-environment.yml`` can be used for development, including testing capabilities and jupyter notebooks.

 .. warning::
 	Python >=3.8 is requested